-Despite the song's jaunty melody, the lyrics are surprisingly dark and are about the family turbulence caused by Lee Thompson's sister after she became pregnant with a black man's child.
-This led to her being rejected by her family and the lyrics touch upon the shame felt by them.
+Despite the song's jaunty melody, the lyrics are surprisingly dark.
+They are about the family turbulence caused by Lee Thompson's sister after she became pregnant with a black man's child.
+This led to her being rejected by her family, and the lyrics touch upon the shame felt by them.
 Of course, these were very different times and mixed race relationships are pretty commonplace these days.

 Thompson only heard parts of the story through phone calls and letters.
 However, thankfully, their was a happy ending as when the child "Hayley" was born, the family's attitude changed towards both mother and baby.

 Having learned what the lyrics are about, I have an even deeper respect for the band for tackling such a controversial issue.
 Particularly as they manage to combine such dark lyrics with a cheerful music hall melody.